InterviewGateway/interview_preparation/readme.md

 - Install R from here: <https://cran.r-project.org/mirrors.html>
 - Install RStudio from here:
   <https://posit.co/download/rstudio-desktop/>
-- Install these packages: tidyverse, lubridate, and any other analysis-related packages.
+- Install these packages: tidyverse, and any other analysis-related packages.

 ## SQLiteStudio (installation)